zqpie/pibot/README.md

 # pibot

-my software for the sunfounder smart video car kit
+this code is designed to run on a raspberry pi, connected to a sunfounder smart video car kit V2